FIVE MOST SURPRISING FINDS

 The Scale That Nobody Comprehends

 The number is so large it resists understanding.
-So here it is in concrete terms. $1.7 trillion is more than South Korea’s entire GDP in 1990, the year before it joined the UN as an independent state.
-It is more than the GDP of the Russian Federation in 1999, when Russia was still treated as a major world power.
-It is more than the combined GDP of the 40 poorest nations on earth.
+In concrete terms, $1.7 trillion exceeds South Korea’s entire GDP in 1990, the year before it joined the UN as an independent state.
+That sum also surpasses the GDP of the Russian Federation in 1999, when Russia was still treated as a major world power, and outstrips the combined GDP of the 40 poorest nations on earth.

-Black Americans spend roughly $835 billion per year on retail goods alone.
-That is not total economic output.
-That is consumer spending.
+Black Americans spend roughly $835 billion per year on retail goods alone, a figure that reflects consumer spending rather than total economic output.
 If Black retail spending were a corporation, it would be the third-largest company in the world by revenue, behind only Walmart and Amazon.

 Companies spend billions on advertising aimed at Black consumers while investing almost nothing in Black-owned businesses, Black-owned media, or Black economic development.
-They are happy to extract.
-They have no interest in building.
+They extract with enthusiasm yet show no interest in building.

 The gap between this economic scale and Black economic reality is staggering.
 The Federal Reserve’s Survey of Consumer Finances — the most authoritative data source on American household wealth — shows that the median Black household has a net worth of about $24,100.
-The median white household holds roughly $189,100.
-That is a ratio of about 1 to 8.
+The median white household holds roughly $189,100, a ratio of about 1 to 8.

-A people who generate $1.7 trillion in economic output and hold one-eighth the wealth of their fellow citizens are not failing to produce.
-They are failing to retain.
-The wealth is being generated.
-It is not being kept.
+A people generating $1.7 trillion in economic output and holding one-eighth the wealth of their fellow citizens are not failing to produce.
+They are failing to retain the wealth being generated.

 The Wealth Gap — Black vs. White Median Household Net Worth